FabiApfelkern/advtopics/README.md

 =========

 Configure Tomcat:
-Open conf/context.xml and replace <context> with <Context antiResourceLocking="true">
+Open conf/context.xml and replace "<context>" with "<Context antiResourceLocking="true">"

-Configure pom.xml:
+Configure Maven:
-Change "todir" to your Tomcat Webapps directory
+Copy the settings.sample.xml as settings.xml to your user maven directory. (in most cases: userfolder/.m2/)